john-see/john-see.github.io/_members/jiaqing.md

 publications: 'author^=*Poh'

 teaser: >
-    I am a PhD student and a Research Assistant at Heriot-Watt University, Malaysia campus.
+    I am a second-year PhD student and a Research Assistant at Heriot-Watt University, Malaysia campus.
-    My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
+    My research interests include multimodal learning, neural networks and statistical data analysis.
-    Currently, I am working on programming models for decentralized and resilient systems.
+    Currently, I am working on multimodal learning techniques for predicting the emotional state of people in various in-the-wild naturalistic conversations such as video-conferencing scenarios and social interactions.

 profile:
     name: Poh Jia Qing